abdebek/TypingFlow/README.md

-# TypingFlow - Modern Typing Experience
+# KeysRace - Modern Typing Experience

 A revolutionary typing test application that transforms traditional typing practice into an engaging, AI-powered learning experience.
 Built with modern web technologies to provide the most comprehensive typing improvement platform available.